nebulaforge37/nebulaforge-galactic-empire/GAME_DESIGN_DOCUMENT.md

 ---

-*This document serves as the foundational design specification for Sci-Fi Conquest: Awakening.
+*This document serves as the foundational design specification for Legions of Empires: Conquest Awakening.
 All systems and features described here are implemented or planned for future development releases.*